hynek/structlog/docs/configuration.md

 ### Logger Factories

-We've already talked about wrapped loggers responsible for the output, but until now we haven't explained where they come from until now.
+We've already talked about wrapped loggers responsible for the output, but we haven't explained where they come from until now.
 Unlike with *bound loggers*, you often need more flexibility when instantiating them.
 Therefore you don't configure a class; you configure a *factory* using the `logger_factory` keyword.